ben-kuhn/docker-gridtracker-armhf/README.md

 I welcome any assistance with development, but please do not submit any requests for support until this notice is removed.
 Thank you!

 # docker-gridtracker-armhf
-This is a Gridtracker container using the armhf architecture.
+This is a GridTracker (https://gridtracker.org) container using the armhf architecture.
-This container is based off of the work of ben-kuhn's gridtracker armhf container.
+This container is based off of the work of HenningThiemann's chromium armhf container.

 ## Build
 To build the application, you have to clone it first,